wvitzthum/modelServer/README.md

 ```

 ## Deployment Mode
-We have two options to deploy, the raw version which is limited to just the inferenceservice so missing some of the following features:
+We have two options to deploy, the raw version, which is limited to just the inference servic,e so missing some of the following features:
 * No automatic canary/rollout capabilities
 * No built-in model versioning
 * No auto-scaling based on inference metrics
 * No pre/post-processing without custom implementation
 * Missing model monitoring and explainability tools

-### Serverless needs Knative, to install it on the k8s cluster
+### Serverless needs KNative to install it on the k8s cluster
 ```bash
 # Install Knative Serving
 kubectl apply -f https://github.com/knative/serving/releases/download/knative-v1.12.0/serving-crds.yaml